SimonJonas/SqlServerValidationToolkit/README.md

 # SqlServerValidationToolkit
 A tool for data-validation of SQL Server tables

 It is a small tool that allows to quickly define rules for column-values.
+You can use the tool to get an overview of invalid valid and to constantly corrrect them.
+Everytime you run the validation you have a current view of all invalid values.

 The following rule-types are available:
 - MinMax-rule
 - Like-rule with a like-expression
 - Comparison-rule to compare the value of one column with the value of another column